 Supporting this assessment, Stornoway completed the first full year of diamond production at Renard.
 It created an index of prices of the goods it produces, showing that prices were up 1.6% during the year (January to December), and up 3.1% in the fourth quarter after the price drop in August.

-Despite the eventual price increase, supply declined.
+Despite the eventual price growth, supply declined.
 In 2017, De Beers’ rough diamond sales were estimated at $5.3 billion, decreasing 5% year-over-year.
 ALROSA’s rough diamond sales were $4.17 billion, also down 5% on the year.
-Conversely, Rio Tinto, the third largest diamond supplier, reported a large rise in production – up 20.5% to 21.6 million carats.
+Conversely, Rio Tinto, the third largest diamond supplier, reported a large growth in production – up 20.5% to 21.6 million carats.
 Rio Tinto is expected to lower production in 2018 to 17–20 million carats.

 As a commodity, diamond prices were average in 2017.
 They didn’t soar like gold or lumber, and didn’t nosedive like orange juice or rubber.
 Rough was a little up and polished a little down.
 This is not stellar, but not surprising either.